 College Factual recognizes the best colleges and universities in its annual rankings.
 These rankings include categories for best overall colleges, best colleges for each major, best value schools, and much more.

-College Factual ranked UA as #305 out of 1,715 colleges and universities in the country on its 2021 Best Colleges list.
-This is an improvement over the previous year, when UA held the #318 spot on the Best Overall Colleges list.
+UA is ranked #157 out of 2,241 schools in the nation for overall quality on College Factual's 2023 Best Colleges list.
+This puts it in the top 10% of all schools in the nation.
+This is an improvement over the previous year, when UA held the #466 spot on the Best Overall Colleges list.

 In addition to the student to faculty ratio, some people look at what percentage of faculty members are full-time as a sign of how much time professors will be able to spend with their students.
 This is because part-time teachers may not be be on campus as much as their full-time counterparts.

 The full-time faculty percentage at The University of Alabama is 77%.
 This is higher than the national average of 47%.

 The freshmen retention rate of 87% tells us that most first-year, full-time students like The University of Alabama enough to come back for another year.
 This is a fair bit higher than the national average of 68%.
 That's certainly something to check off in the good column about the school.

 Students are considered to have graduated on time if they finish their studies within four years.
 At UA the on-time graduation rate of first-time, full-time students is 50%.
 That is great when compared to the national average of 33.3%

 Find out more about the retention and graduation rates at The University of Alabama.